hadley/cubelyr/cran-comments.md

-This is a resubmission to fix a broken URL.
+This is a resubmission to:
+* Update copyright year
+* Add return value documentation.

 ---